treyescan/dynamic-aoi-toolkit/README.md

 # Dynamic AOI Toolkit

-This toolkit includes tools to measure widescreen, dynamic, areas of interests (AOI) based on the Pupil Labs Core eye tracker data.
-The tools built include an (1) AOI selector (both automatic and manual), a tool to (2) overlay AOI's on the stimuli (videos) and (3) AOI hit detection.
+This toolkit includes tools to measure dynamic areas of interest (AOI) on a widescreen based on the Pupil Labs Core eye tracker data.
+The tools included are: (1) AOI selector (both automatic and manual), (2) overlay AOIs and gaze on the task presented and (3) AOI hit detection.

 ## Table of Contents